 Time Needed for Installation: The time that you’ll need to install shingles will depend on how steep and difficult your home’s roof is.
 The average roof can be finished in 1-3 days.

-Standing seam refers to the metal roofing made up of large sheets.
+Standing seam refers to metal roofing made up of large sheets.
 These roofing materials are not only durable, but they’re also affordable.
 They’ve become very popular over the past few years because of recent advances and trends changing.
 They come in various colors and can be very attractive on homes, especially modern ones with large rooflines.

 Lifespan: The lifespan for standing seam metal roofing is 20-50 years, depending on the quality of metal used and how it’s installed.
 Some metal roofs can last much longer when well maintained.